0xdefaceme/whitepaper/README.md

 contracts today.
 While, curiously, only 0.30% or 9,094 ETH (1 million USD) have been claimed by attackers, smart contracts continue to be attacked on a daily basis [1].
 In this paper, we present a novel scheme to prevent contracts from getting their funds drained by attackers.
-We introduce an game that incentivizes attackers to confidentially submit vulnerabilities directly to a contract's owner.
-The game's goal being to make contract attacking a worthwhile occupation for attackers while providing a secure protocol for contract owners to settle their contracts, fairly returning users' funds.
+We introduce a game (0xdeface.me) that incentivizes attackers to confidentially submit vulnerabilities directly to a contract's owner, transforming contract attacking from a zero-sum game to a positive-sum game.
+0xdeface's goal is to make contract attacking a worthwhile occupation while providing a secure protocol for owners to settle their contracts fairly by returning users' funds.

 ## Introduction

 Smart contracts represent a fundamental paradigm shift in programming.
 Ever since their practical implementation through Ethereum, they allow for permissionless and transparent transfer of monetary value.
-As the idea is still recent, many best-practices are under active development and will take years to stabilize.
+As their advent is still recent, many best-practices are under active development and will take years to stabilize.

-In Ethereum, smart contracts are written in Solidity or Vyper, with both languages being respectively inspired by languages from the traditional software world: JavaScript and Python.
-Both in Solidity and Vyper's case, the base language was slightly adjusted to feature new primitives making transfer of monetary value possible.
-Not always with great success however.
-Especially Solidity's striking similarity to JavaScript has often provoked criticism.
-The accusation of having too relaxed design principles for transferring money securely being thrown around on the Internet frequently.
+In Ethereum, smart contracts are written in Solidity or Vyper, with both being respectively inspired by languages from the traditional software world:
+JavaScript and Python.
+In both Solidity and Vyper's case, the base language was slightly adjusted to feature new primitives making transfer of monetary value possible.
+Not always with great success, however.
+Especially Solidity's striking similarity to JavaScript has provoked criticism, the accusation of having too relaxed design principles for transferring money securely being thrown around on the Internet frequently.
 And indeed, Solidity features odd design choices.
-To name a few: (1) It doesn't have under- and overflow protection, (2) interfaces are not enforced and (3) similar modifiers are easily confused as their naming is indistinguishable.
+To name a few: (1) It doesn't have under- and overflow protection, (2) interfaces are not enforced and (3) similar modifiers are easily confused as their naming is virtually indistinguishable.

-Strikingly, these choices paired with a lack of best practices, unexperienced developers and lots of money at stake caused several million ETH to be stolen to this present day.
+Unsurprisingly, these choices paired with a lack of best practices, inexperienced developers and lots of money at stake caused several million ETH to be stolen.
 Most notably in June 2016, when an attacker drained 3.6 million ETH from TheDAO [2], forcing the Ethereum community to hard fork the network to regain access to the funds.
-Though much development has taken place over the last years with (1) the community working together towards best practices, (2) developers becoming more experienced with the use cases and (3) professional audit firms eliminating risks pre-launch, the fact of the matter that writing secure smart contracts is hard remains.
+Though much improvement has taken place over the last years with (1) the community working together towards best practices, (2) developers becoming more experienced and (3) professional audit firms eliminating risks pre-launch, writing secure smart contracts remains difficult.
 To this day, even the most experienced teams and their world-class auditors make mistakes [3] and will, going forward.

-To further understanding of this phenomenon and to give proper context to the following sections, we'd like to highlight the incentives at play.
+To further understanding of this phenomenon and to give proper context, we'd like to highlight the incentives at play.
 Specifically, we'd like to elaborate on the motivations to attack contracts and how we think 0xdeface.me can help to improve the situation from an ecosystem-wide zero-sum game to a positive-sum game.

 ## Motivation

-The frequency and ingenuity of smart contract attacks will increase in the future.
-With the release of automated auditing suites like Consensys's Mithril [4] and TrailOfBits's ManiCore [5], documentation of common vulnerabilities and the growing monetary value at stake, we might soon see machines attacking smart contracts autonomously.
+With the release of automated auditing suites like Consensys's Mithril [4] and TrailOfBits's ManiCore [5], documentation of common vulnerabilities and the growing monetary value at stake, we'll see the frequency and ingenuity of smart contract attacks increase in the future.

-With this assumption in mind, we discuss the motives at play for (1) why it is seemingly rational for an attacker to target smart contracts, (2) why it is difficult to maintain smart contracts and (3) why this leads to a zero-sum game for all participants involved.
+In this section, we hence discuss the motives at play for (1) why it is seemingly rational for an attacker to target smart contracts, (2) why it is difficult to maintain smart contracts and (3) why this leads to a zero-sum game for all participants involved.
 Furthermore, we motivate why there should be an